Lanfei/playable.js/README.md

 # Go2d

 Go2d is a cross-platform 2D game engine written in Javascript.
-It allow developers to create HTML5 games quickly.
+It allows developers to create HTML5 games quickly.

 ## Platforms